jram930/cadence/README.md

 - 😊 **Mood Tracking** - Track how you're feeling with five distinct mood levels
 - 🔥 **Streak Counter** - Stay motivated with daily, longest, and total entry counts
 - 📅 **Heat Map Visualization** - See your journaling patterns at a glance with a year-long calendar
+- ✨ **AI Note Enhancement** - Transform shorthand notes into polished entries with one click - AI improves formatting, fixes grammar, and adds context from your previous entries
 - 🤖 **AI Insights** - Ask questions about your entries and get thoughtful insights powered by Claude AI
+- 🏷️ **Smart Tags** - Organize entries with automatic hashtag detection and filtering
 - 📊 **Analytics Dashboard** - View average mood trends and journaling statistics
 - 📱 **Mobile Friendly** - Responsive design with bottom navigation for mobile devices
 - 🎨 **Beautiful UI** - Clean, modern interface with orange accent theme
 - 🔐 **Secure Authentication** - JWT-based auth with bcrypt password hashing
 - ⚡ **Rate Limiting** - Smart AI query limits (5 per hour) to manage API usage
+- 🔒 **Edit Protection** - Lock entries after the day passes to preserve journal history

 ## 🚀 Tech Stack